 Tilray (NASDAQ:TLRY) easily represents the most interesting and controversial picks among marijuana stocks to buy for next year.
 Within a few months after its initial public offering, TLRY stock pulled a ten-bagger.
 But as you know, the victory was short-lived, and Tilray came crashing down to earth.

 Naturally, several analysts and commentators blasted the company as an unsustainable bubble.
 Keep in mind, though, that since its IPO, TLRY stock is up over 470%.
 I wouldn’t dismiss such a performance as a failure.
 Moreover, shares have stabilized near the $100 level.
 If this company was as terrible as the bears claimed, I doubt TLRY would ride this support line.

 Now, it’s easy to dismiss any individual opinion.
 It’s much harder when a banking giant like Barclays (NYSE:BCS) increases their position.
-Clearly, they view TLRY as one of the best stocks to buy in 2019, and they’re putting their money where their mouth is.
+[Ed’s Note: Barclay’s has since liquidated its common share position as of its most recent filing.]

 Canopy Growth (CGC)